 Joe Wicks (AKA The Body Coach) is a well-known British fitness instructor and author of healthy cookery books.
 He focuses on splitting up your diet and exercise goals into manageable chunks.
-For example, this month he’s launched a 7 Days of Sweat Challenge.
+For example, in 2020, he launched a 7 Days of Sweat Challenge.
 These are 20-minute sessions over the course of a week designed to get you moving.

 It’s always important to stretch before and after a workout.
 You can search ‘Body Coach stretching‘ on YouTube to find warm-up and wind-down stretches.

 Why not get the family involved?
 There are loads of other great sections on his YouTube channel, including Kids Workouts to Do At Home.
-So no excuse to skip PE lessons while the little ones are off school!

 If you prefer a gentler exercise regime, Leslie Sansone has a very specific workout routine that may be right up your alley: the ‘Walk at Home’ exercise plan.

 Leslie’s got a magnetic, super peppy personality that will keep you entertained while she takes you through how to walk on the spot to get fit.
-So no need for any fancy equipment or outdoor space.
-Just put on your sweatpants and start walking!
+So, no need for any fancy equipment or outdoor space.
+Just put on your exercise gear and start walking!

 While all of her videos are focused on walking, there are specific workouts tailored for different types of workout.
 For example, the 5 Minute Belly Blasting Walk.
 Also check out the 1 Mile Happy Walk and Fast Walking in 30 Minutes.
 Finish up with the Cool Down Walk, which takes just over five minutes.

 What we love about Leslie’s Walk At Home series is that it’s suitable for virtually any age and fitness level, with long and short walks depending on how much exercise you can handle.
-Her personality will keep you smiling while you exercise, and if you’re self-isolating with other family members, everyone can get up on their feet together and walk along to the videos, whether you are alone or with a workout buddy.
+Her personality will keep you smiling while you exercise, and everyone can get up on their feet and walk along to the videos, whether you are alone or with a workout buddy.